aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-row-data-bands/_index.md

----
+﻿---
 title: Working with Table-Row Data Bands
 type: docs
 weight: 20
 url: /java/working-with-table-row-data-bands/
 ---

-A table-row data band is a data band which body occupies single or multiple rows of a single document table.
+A table-row data band is a data band which body occupies single or several rows of a single document table.
 The body of such a band starts at the beginning of the first occupied row and ends at the end of the last occupied row as follows.

 ||||
 | :- | :- | :- |